danicc097/xo/README.md

 An opinionated fork of [`xo`](https://github.com/danicc097/xo) compatible with [`sqlc`](https://github.com/kyleconroy/sqlc) output.

+Features:

+- `pgx` as only Postgres driver.
+- `--ignore` to exclude table columns from insertion.
+Common use cases:
+  `created_at`, `updated_at` fields.

 Features (WIP):

-- `pgx` as only Postgres driver.
-- Better use of excluded/ignored table columns.

-Supports Postgres and SQLite3.
+-

+This project will only support PostgreSQL.

 #### Supported languages